MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Intrinsic_Members.md

 ## Detailed Description

-When PowerShell objects are created, some properties and methods are built into the object regardless of type.
-These are called intrinsic members.
+When PowerShell objects are created, some properties and methods are built into the object called intrinsic members.
+Some of these members provide different views of the object and some are hidden methods you can't see at all but are accessible nonetheless.

 ## About PSAdapted